How To Sell Art On Pinterest: The Complete Guide

 Do People Sell Art On Pinterest?

-Anyone can start selling art on Pinterest by creating a business account and uploading art product images (pins) that will lead to a website or online store.
+You can start selling art on Pinterest by creating a business account and uploading art product images (pins) that will lead to your own website or eCommerce platform.

-Pinterest is a visual search engine and social media platform thousands of artists use to promote their art and increase product sales.
+Pinterest is a San Francisco-based tech company that operates as a visual search engine and additional platform that thousands of artists use to promote their art and increase product sales.

 How Much Does It Cost To Sell On Pinterest?